 If you receive a CP508C notice you should carefully review the notice to determine the tax assessed is correct and falls into the seriously delinquent tax debt category (i.e. not statutory or administratively exempted).
 If the tax is not in dispute you should take steps to resolve the tax debt by paying the amount in full (if possible) or entering into an alternative payment arrangement with the IRS.
 Once done, the IRS will reverse the certification, notify the State Department, and mail Notice CP508R to the taxpayer.

 Passport Revocation is an effective tool to get taxpayers with outstanding tax liabilities to enter into Installment Agreements.
 Similarly, New York State has been very successful in collecting unpaid taxes by suspending driver licenses of taxpayers that owe $10,000 or more in back taxes.
-I am confident in saying the IRS Passport & NYS Driver’s License Suspension Program are here to stay.
+I am confident in saying the IRS Passport & NYS Driver’s License Suspension Program is here to stay.
 Why?
 Because they are extremely effective.